vyoung831/Mintee/doc/Development/test-approach.md

 ### Data validators
 Data validators are used to validate the MOC after each test case, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
 The following rules are observed:
-- Every test case must perform MOC validation (via [TestContainer](#sharedtestutils)) as part of teardown, even those that don't appear to touch the persistent store.
+- Every AUT case performs MOC validation (via [TestContainer](#sharedtestutils)) as part of teardown, even those that don't appear to touch the persistent store.
-- Separate validator classes are defined for each entity or transformable defined in business rules.
-Custom classes used by transformables are validated in the transformable's validator.
+- Separate validator classes are defined for each entity and transformable defined in business rules.
+    - Custom classes used by transformables are validated in the transformable's validator.
-- The validation of each business rule must be either:
+- The validation of each business rule is either:
     - Labeled in the comments of its validating function, OR
     - Done by another validator class (and noted in comments that the rule is validated by another validator).